0x9756/learnings/Cybersecurity/README.md

-Knowledge is power, and with great power, comes great responsibility.
+Knowledge is power, and with power, comes responsibility.